PBrockmann/ipython_ferretmagic/README.md

 You can also install PyFerret as a conda package from https://anaconda.org/conda-forge/pyferret (no datasets distributed).

-Then download the ferret magic extension (ferretmagic.py) by typing
+Then install the ferret magic extension (ferretmagic.py) by typing
 ```pip install ferretmagic```

 ## Usage